How to Use Colour to Make a Room Feel Bigger or Smaller

 To make a big room appear smaller – Paint it a DARK, WARM paint colour

-This room was big and bright.
+The above room was big and bright.
 Painting the end wall a GLORIOUS rust shade, created intimacy and added visual warmth.

 Now if you want to expand yer noggin’ then read on…(and I will give you brownie points AND you will win the booby prize as well)